elyohan14/dev_challenges/README.md

    - Reject votes if user already `voted` or `passed`.

 ##### `GET /issue/{:issue}` - Returns the status of issue
-   Because during `voting` status the votes are secret you must hide each vote until all members voted.
+   During `voting` status the votes are secret.
    - Issue is `voting`:
         ````json
         {